In the last post, I discussed the concept of frame in detail, and I mentioned the concept of “reframing” behavior.

 In the last example, had I said to Jess’s friend “yeah, you’re being rude again because you’re getting jealous.
 I see you do this a lot.
 Maybe you should stop being rude to men and offer something useful” then the part about her acting jealous was observably true, but I took it another step further.

-Whether the second part is true or not, it’s a least more believable because it’s a similar point to the first part, which was observably true.
+Whether the second part is true or not, it’s a least more believable because it’s built off of the first statement, which was true and would be believable to most people.
 She would then have to seriously play defense to those statements, and would probably be more than a little pissed off.

 Reframes Can Be Built Off of Total Lies

 However, a reframe of someone’s behavior, especially when meant to persuade, does not even need to be partially true from a factual standpoint.
-It just has to be believable in the eyes of somebody observing or participating.
+It just has to be believable (or just convenient to believe) in the eyes of somebody observing or participating.

 This is how the media can reframe the behavior of a person they have targeted while having no factual basis.
 They can easily lie about the facts and play to the biases of their viewership, which usually will believe what they say.